-For the default gateway, it is recommended to specify the IP address 192.168.1.1 and the DNS server specified should be the DNS supplied by your ISP.
+For the default gateway, it is recommended to specify the IP address assigned to the internal network interface.
+In this setup, this corresponds to 192.168.1.1.
+The DNS server specified should be the DNS supplied by your ISP.